SorensenUCSC/CSE110A-sp2022/overview.md

 Arrian is Tuesday from 1 PM to 3 PM, virtual.

 Neal is Wednesday and Friday 1:30 PM - 2:30 PM.
-He will share a room with Yanwen on Friday's and be virtual on Wednesday.

 ## Asynchronous Communication